Gustav Simon: Nazi Party career

 Beginning in 1928, Simon quickly rose in the Party hierarchy.
 In 1928 he became NSDAP Bezirksleiter (District Leader) for the Trier-Birkenfeld district, and in 1929 for the Koblenz-Trier district.
 In November 1929, he was elected to the Koblenz City Council and the Landtag of Rhine Province.
-On 14 September 1930, he was elected a member of the Reichstag for electoral district 21, Koblenz-Trier.
-On 1 June 1931, Adolf Hitler appointed him Gauleiter of the newly created Gau Koblenz-Trier when Ley’s Gau was divided in two.
-In 1933 Simon published a Nazi newspaper, the Coblenzer Nationalblatt and served as its editor-in-chief.
-After the Nazi seizure of power, he was appointed the President of the Rhineland Landtag on 10 April 1933 and became a member of the Prussian State Council in July 1933.
-In 1934 came an appointment as a Prussian Provincial Councilor for the Rhineland and, in September 1935, he was made a member of the Academy for German Law.
+On 14 September 1930, he was elected a member of the Reichstag for electoral district 21, Koblenz-Trier, a seat he would retain until the fall of the Nazi regime in May 1945.
+On 1 June 1931, Adolf Hitler appointed him Gauleiter of the newly created Gau Koblenz-Trier when Ley's Gau was divided in two.
+In 1933 Simon published a Nazi newspaper, the Coblenzer Nationalblatt, and served as its editor-in-chief.
+After the Nazi seizure of power, he was appointed the president of the Rhineland Landtag on 10 April 1933 and became a member of the Prussian State Council in July 1933.
+In 1934 came an appointment as a Prussian Provincial councilor for the Rhineland and, in September 1935, he was made a member of the Academy for German Law.
 Unlike most other Gauleiters, Simon did not belong to the SA or the SS; however, he was a member of the National Socialist Motor Corps (Nationalsozialistisches Kraftfahrerkorps, NSKK) being promoted to NSKK-Gruppenführer on 9 November 1935 and NSKK-Obergruppenführer on 30 January 1939.